-After determining that an applicant meets the minimum requirements for admission to a graduate program, the Admissions Committee will consider the following additional criteria before making an offer of admission:
+After determining that an applicant meets the minimum requirements for admission to a graduate program, the Admissions Committee will base decisions about admission on the following additional criteria:

 - The applicant's grades in all previous post-secondary education.
 Particular weight is accorded to the prerequisite degrees and recent programs of study. - The applicant's academic background in the stated area of interest. - The potential of the applicant for graduate study as attested in the letters of reference. - The quality of the applicant's statement of intent. - The availability of qualified faculty resources in the applicant's proposed area of research. - Evidence that the applicant is likely to successfully complete the program.